isaac8069/Roommates/README.md

 **All Listings Page**
 * The All Listings page renders all active listings by all users.
+    * The layout of the listings is title and rent only
+        * *Example: 3 Bedroom with beautiful view of the city $3800/month*
     * Click any listing to view all the details related to that particular listing
-        * *Note: you will be take to the view page for that listing.
-The creator of this listing will be able to delete from this view*
+        * *Note: you will be taken to the view page for that listing.
+The creator of this listing will be able to delete the listing from this view*

 **Create Listing Page**
 * The Create Listing page will allow you to create an apartment listing using the specified fields below